TonyFlury/repeatedtestframework/README.rst

    - Uses a list of dictionaries (or any Iterable of mappings) to define the data for the test cases.
    - Requires only a single generic test function which takes the test case data and executes the test of the functionality.
-   - Can decorate a entirely empty ``unittest.TestCase`` class - no boiler plate coded neede within the class.
+   - Can decorate a entirely empty ``unittest.TestCase`` class - no boiler plate coded needed within the class.
    - Using the default settings, ensures a unique and predictable set of test method names, and useful documentation strings for each test case.
-   - The automatically generated test methods work correctly with ``unitest`` module default test detection, loaders, execution and reporting functionality.
+   - The automatically generated test methods work correctly with ``unittest`` module default test detection, loaders, execution and reporting functionality.
    - Supports the use of the normal commandline usage of the ``unittest`` module, including execution of specific test cases.

  - Behind the scenes